Melinal23/tech-portfolio/docs/projects.md

 Interactive fiction game developed using Inform7.

 You are at one of your soccer games, which has 5 minutes left on the clock, thus inducing high stress and nervousness from you.
 You are on the field waiting for the ball to be passed to you when all of a sudden you find yourself in a world unknown to you.
 When you wake up in this world you lack memory of what happened, who you are, and other memories.
-It is your mission to recover three lost memories in order to fully remember what occurred and get back to your life.
+It is your mission to recover three lost memories to fully remember what occurred and get back to your life.

 <a href="./assets/The Psyche Journey.zblorb" download>Download Game</a> (.zblorb)